 Habitat and Conservation

-Worldwide and in Missouri, this plant is economically important as a forage and cover crop and for soil stabilization.
-As a legume, it introduces nitrogen into the soil, so farmers plant it to improve soil fertility.
+Worldwide and in Missouri, this plant has been introduced as a forage and cover crop and for soil stabilization.
+As a legume, it introduces nitrogen into the soil, so farmers have planted it to improve soil fertility.